What is focaccia art?

 A few important lessons I discovered from working with this lovely bread art:

-3. Toppings with low moisture content are ideal, as they retain shape and don't make the bread soggy.
+Toppings with a lower moisture content are ideal, as they retain shape and don't make the bread soggy.
 Any fruits or vegetables with drainable pulp and liquid can be used as well.
 Slice cherry tomatoes in half and drain on paper towels before placing on bread.
 Of if you prefer, put an entire cherry tomato on the bread, knowing the flavor burst of the tomato.
 Do not use overly ripe fruits or veggies as they will be higher in water content.

 Focaccia Bread

-Prep Time: 1 hour active Yield: 1 quarter (9"x13") sheet pan
+Prep Time: 1 hour active Yield: Approximately 60 ounces raw dough

-Oven temperature: 450 degrees
+Oven temperature: 450 degrees & 375 degrees

 Special Equipment: